close

 Can I rent a furnace if I have bad credit?

-Some rental companies do not require credit checks, making it possible for homeowners with bad credit to rent a furnace.
-However, it's important to understand the long-term costs and contractual obligations associated with renting a furnace.
+Some rental providers do not require credit checks, making it possible for homeowners with different credit backgrounds to enter into an agreement.
+Terms and conditions may vary.

 Are there government rebates available for renting a furnace?